pankaj-iitj/population-specific-reference-panel/README.md

 bcftools +fixref chr<n>.vcf -- -f $genome # check for REF/ALT flip
 snpflip --fasta-genome=$genome --bim-file=chr<n> -o chr<n> # correct the swap if needed
 ```
 In the next step, we provided an R-script `interpolate.R` to interpolate the recombination rates (in cM) from known genetic distances between HapMap variants.
 This is required as during the conversion of plink binaries from VCF the genetic distance (cM) information in the *.map* file is lost.
 We used known recombination rates for the 1000G **South Asian (SAS)** populations available at [Pyrho recombination map](https://github.com/popgenmethods/pyrho?tab=readme-ov-file#human-recombination-maps) repository.
 Run `R --vanilla > interpolate.R` command to interpolate the genetic distances between the variants from VCF files to tab-separated text files.
-The first column of the output file is chromosome name, second column is the position of the variant in bp and the third column is the recombination rate in cM which look like this:
+The first column of the output file is chromosome name, second column is the position of the variant in bp and the third column is the recombination rate in cM which looks like this:
 ```
 chr1	16103	0.000522530060230873
 chr1	51479	0.00167045426135659